BeppiMenozzi/Knob/README.md

 The knob is a powerful tool.
 For some reason, anyway, it's rarely used, and I could not find it in the Android panorama.
 But the rotating knob has a lot of advantages over other radio-buttons or selectors:

-* It's usage is immediately clear to the user, because it also exists in the physical world.
+* It's usage is immediately clear to the user, because it also exists in the physical world
-* The current value is graphically displayed as well as the number of possible choices
+* It has an immediate graphical display of the current value, the number of choices and where the value is in the overall range
-* It needs a very small space
+* It docks in a very small space
-* It can manage any number of choices without requiring additional space, and it can adapt itself when the number changes
+* It requires the same space no matter how many choices are there, and it can adapt itself when the number of choices changes
 * Using swipe gestures it allows to change values very quickly
 <br><br>
 Possible usages are: